Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

-of the decoder-environment state $\rho_{\rm D}(0)\otimes\rho_{\rm E}(T)$ prior to their interaction, with $\rho_{\rm D}(0)$ being the initial state of the decoder, and $\rho_{\rm E}(T)$ being exactly the emission field state we wish to measure, cf. Eq.~\eqref{eq:MPDOenv}.
+of the decoder-environment state $\rho_{\rm D}(0)\otimes\rho_{\rm E}(T)$ prior to their interaction, with $\rho_{\rm D}(0)=|\psi_{\rm D}(0)\rangle\langle \psi_{\rm D}(0)|$ being the initial state of the decoder, and $\rho_{\rm E}(T)$ being exactly the emission field state we wish to measure, cf. Eq.~\eqref{eq:MPDOenv}.
 The effective measurement Eq.~\eqref{eq:MPS_meas} is distinguished from conventional continuous measurement by two unique features.
 First, the sequential character of the evolution operator $U_{\rm DE}(T)$ renders $\Pi^{\rm DE}_{\{\sigma_n\}}$ a natural matrix-product structure, representing temporally finitely-correlated continuous measurement.
 Secondly, such a measurement can be efficiently engineered by controlling the evolution operator of the decoder $U_{\rm DE}(T)$.

 In the following, we will harness such a controllability to implement an optimal effective measurement $\Pi^{\rm DE}_{\{\sigma_n\}}$ for efficiently retrieving the QFI of the emission field.
-To this end, let us introduce the optimal measurement condition, and convert it to a requirement to the evolution operator of the decoder $U_{\rm DE}(T)$.
+To this end, let us introduce the condition for an optimal measurement, and convert it to a requirement to the evolution operator of the decoder $U_{\rm DE}(T)$.